Pomax/are-we-flying/docs/index.md

   }

   /**
-   * A little helper for "drawing lines" between waypoints */ addNewTrail(lat, long, lat2, long2) {
+   * A little helper for "drawing lines" between waypoints.
+By using
+   * separate lines, we can more easily update "just the two that need
+   * to be redone" when a point gets moved around, rather than having
+   * to rebuild the entire flight path's polygon.
+   */
+  addNewTrail(lat, long, lat2, long2) {
     const trail = new Trail(this.map, [lat, long], `var(--flight-path-colour)`);